jwang0306/uc-compiler/Readme.md

 The grammar used here is based on [ANSI C Yacc grammar rules](http://www.quut.com/c/ANSI-C-grammar-y.html) basically.

+You can switch branches to see how it was built from scanner to parser, and finally a compiler.

 ## Prerequisite
 * Environment
     - Linux (Ubuntu 16.04 LTS (or later)